Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The single biggest problem in communication is the illusion that it has taken place."
+> "The secret of success lies not in doing your own work, but in recognizing the right man to do it."
-> — **George Bernard Shaw**
+> — **Andrew Carnegie**

 ---